haus23/tipprunde-legacy/apps/hinterhof/README.md

 - Find a solution for the remaining heroicons
   - Dices
   - ...
+- Remove query logs (in utils/state)
+- Make tables responsive

 ## Future

 - Gradually clean-up shadcn/ui styles and components (high priority) - just make it your own
-- Switch from sonner to RAC toasts
+- Switch from sonner to RAC toasts ???
+(Sonner, Radix, RAC)???
 - Change Avatar Image
 - Personally dislike the disabled field icons.